 As time goes on, the strain on the marriage increases.

 Hard feelings build up between spouses.
 The concerned spouse tries to explain, again and again, why the friendship is inappropriate or why they feel hurt or threatened by it.

 And the texting spouse continues to feign bafflement, innocence or outrage.
 Relations continue to sour and eventually even their kids begin to notice the tension in the home.

-Of course, the texting partner will then share this information with their “friend.”
+Sometimes, the texting partner will actually share this information with their “friend.”
 They’ll complain that their wife or husband is controlling and that they aren’t happy.

 And their friend will console them.
 She or he will say, “That’s awful!
 We’re just friends.
 Your wife/husband should trust you!”
 Eye-roll.

 It’s right around this time that the sharing escalates to the point of a full-scale emotional or sexual affair.